0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_2.1.md

-The lack of any CAA records authorizes normal unrestricted issuance.
+The lack of any CAA records authorises normal unrestricted issuance.

-It is recommended that you create CAA records for your approved CAs to minimize business impact.
-With CAA, you can minimize the risk of certificate issuance by unauthorized CAs and help create a more secure and transparent online ecosystem.
+It is recommended that you create CAA records for your approved CAs to minimise business impact.
+With CAA, you can minimise the risk of certificate issuance by unauthorised CAs and help create a more secure and transparent online ecosystem.